Python-PyQt/PyQt6-Docs/descriptions/QtWebEngineCore/QWebEnginePage-FileSelectionMode-e.rst

 .. sip:enum-description::
     :status: todo
-    :digest: de574841c2fef2a7f5c090c7d4d8938e
+    :digest: e0e5224264f344741d599e528007f059

-This enum indicates whether the implementation of the chooseFiles() function should return only one file or may return multiple files:
+This enum indicates whether the implementation of the :sip:ref:`~PyQt6.QtWebEngineCore.QWebEnginePage.chooseFiles` function should return only one file or may return multiple files:

 .. seealso:: :sip:ref:`~PyQt6.QtWebEngineCore.QWebEnginePage.chooseFiles`.